EduArt-Robotik/edu_lib_sensorring/README.md

 ## 6. Using the library in a custom project

 Please refer to to the [Ros](https://github.com/EduArt-Robotik/edu_sensorring_ros1) and [Ros2](https://github.com/EduArt-Robotik/edu_sensorring_ros2) wrappers of this library for examples on how to use the library in your own project.

+## 7. Developer documentation
+Refer to the [developer documentation](doc/dev_doc.md) for more details on how the library is implemented.